rizom-ai/team-brain-content/README.md

 ## Topic Extraction

+- Just talk like you normally would
-- automatically captured from conversations
+- Common topics are extracted from the conversations
 - No manual tagging needed
-- Updated automatically
+- Topics are automatically updated over time

 ---